Onsen Etiquette: Let’s Get To Know Onsen Manners!

-To help you enjoy Japanese hot springs (onsen), we’ll now introduce some basic hot spring manners and customs.
-In Japanese hot springs, there are a few customs to ensure that e…
+To help you enjoy Japanese hot springs (onsen), we’ll now introduce some basic onsen etiquette and customs.
+In Japanese hot springs, there are a few customs to ensure that ever…

-One of the best parts about going to onsen is getting to chat with the other onsen goers.
-From a long time ago, people in Japan would gather around the local well to enjoy public talks and gossip.
-The onsen is the one of the main places for these interactions.
+New to the world of Japanese hot springs and wondering how to behave at onsen?
+You might not have guessed one of the most important points is communication!
+In fact, one of the best parts about going to onsen is getting to chat with the other onsen goers.
+From a long time ago, people in Japan gather around the local well to enjoy public talks and gossip.
+The onsen is one of the main places for these interactions.

 In this article, we will explain how to enjoy the conversations that can be held in an onsen (hot spring).
 To learn more about onsen manners, please read, “Let’s get to know onsen manners!”